How to Calculate Percent Change in Excel?

-- Percentage change requires at least two numbers.
+- The percentage change requires at least two numbers.

-- Always apply red color format for negative percentage change.
+- We must always apply a red color format for negative percentage change.

-This has been a guide to Percent Change in Excel.
-Here we discuss how to calculate percent change using a formula in excel along with some examples and downloadable excel template.
-You may learn more about excel from the following articles –
+This article is a guide to Percent Change in Excel.
+We discuss how to calculate percent change using a formula in Excel along with some examples and a downloadable Excel template.
+You may learn more about Excel from the following articles: –